 Your words can help the positive behavior multiply!

 Here are some more tips and information to help.

 Technical Assistance Center on Social Emotional Intervention for Young Children offers teacher resources including one page handouts for families with information on building social skills at home.

 - Book list and lesson plans for childcare settings

 - “What Works" briefs

 Visual supports help all children to understand rules and expectations, engage in daily routine, navigate transitions, communicate thoughts, feelings and needs, and increase independence in child care routines and activities.
-Visuals are especially helpful for children who are visual learners, have communication delays or are dual language learners.
+Visuals are especially helpful for children who have communication delays or are dual language learners.

-- Website with visuals and one page descriptions of various disabilities and strategies teachers can implement to assist these children
+- Do2Learn has visuals and one page descriptions of various disabilities and strategies teachers can implement to assist these children.

 While each child develops at their own rate, early intervention minimizes and can, in some cases, prevent delays in children’s development.
 The Centers for Disease Control and Prevention (CDC) has resources for childcare providers and checklists to track children’s development.